Pintxo culture

 - Get a little drink: Try a glass of txakoli (a young sparkling white wine poured from height to make even more fizz as it splashes into the glass), a local sidra (cider), a txikito (a small glass of wine) or a zurito (a small glass of beer) as the perfect accompaniment to your pintxos.

-- Find your spot: You’ll be lucky to get a seat at busy times, so prop up the bar or find a gap in the crowd and make it your space as you learn the art of juggling pintxos and drinks.
-If you’ve ordered something fresh from the kitchen, keep an ear open for the bartender announcing its arrival.
+- Find your spot: You'll be lucky to get a seat at busy times, so prop up the bar or find a gap in the crowd and make it your space as you learn the art of juggling pintxos and drinks.
+If you’ve ordered something fresh from the kitchen, keep an ear open for the bartender announcing its arrival - either with the name of the dish or they might ask you for your name when you order.

-- Pay your bill: You keep a tab and pay before you leave the bar, not after each round.
-Everything works on an honour system, so make a mental note in case you need to re-cap when you ask for your bill.
+- Pay your bill: You often keep a tab and pay before you leave the bar, not after each round, which works on an honour system, so make a mental note in case you need to re-cap when you ask for your bill.
 It’s easier if you stick with the same bartender each time you order, as they usually have an amazing ability to keep track of what you’ve had.
+Some bars will take payment when you order, and contactless card payments are now common.

 - Show your appreciation: Don’t forget to say thank you and goodbye as you leave!